Dit Clapper: Retirement and legacy

+Once called "the Jean Beliveau of his day" by the Canadian Press, Clapper would be compared to Wayne Gretzky today for his off ice attributes.
+Clapper was viewed as a handsome man that always dressed with great care and detail, exuding class.
+His natural charisma made him well liked by fans and media everywhere, not just in Boston.

 Clapper ran a plumbing firm and a sporting goods store in Peterborough in retirement, while serving as a director of the Peterborough Petes of the OHA.
 He briefly attempted a political career, standing as a Liberal candidate for the Peterborough West riding in the 1949 federal election, losing by fewer than 250 votes to incumbent Progressive Conservative Gordon Fraser.

 Clapper died of complications from a 1973 stroke, which had left him confined to a wheelchair, on January 20, 1978.
-He is buried in Trent Valley Cemetery, Hastings, Ontario.
+He is buried in Trent Valley Cemetery in Hastings, Ontario.

 In 1983, the Bruins signed former Montreal Canadiens star Guy Lapointe, Lapointe sought to wear his customary #5 jersey, which had been retired in Clapper's honour nearly forty years before.
 Team general manager Harry Sinden agreed to Lapointe's request, but under protests from Clapper's family, Bruins superstar Bobby Orr and the public, Lapointe was switched to #27 after a handful of games.

 On August 11, 2012, former Hockey Hall of Fame coach Scotty Bowman, who was a young Peterborough Petes coach when Clapper served on the club's board of directors, paid tribute to Clapper.
 The occasion was the unveiling by Clapper's daughter, Marilyn Armstrong, of a new street sign named "Dit Clapper Drive" in Hastings, Ontario.

+Clapper was honored by the Bruins during their centennial celebrations in 2024, being Named to the Boston Bruins All-Centennial Team.